jolicode/docker-starter/README.md

 invoke --print-completion-script=bash > /etc/bash_completion.d/invoke
 ```

 If you are using something else, please refer to your shell documentation.
-But
-you may need to use `invoke --print-completion-script=zsh > /to/somewhere`
+You may need to use `invoke --print-completion-script=zsh > /to/somewhere`.

 Invoke supports completion for `bash`, `zsh` & `fish` shells.